hep-tycoon/hep-tycoon/resources/edtext.md

 ![alt text](/img/JetCone.png "Jet breaking sound barrier")
  * Source: http://i.telegraph.co.uk/multimedia/archive/01410/hornet_1410652c.jpg
 7. Muon chambers
+ * These chambers are used to detect muons.
+Muons interact weakly so these chambers must be very thick.
+So thick that other particles can't go through them.
+ * A muon is an elemental particle similar to an electron but much heavier.
+The electron, muon and tau along with their associated neutrinoes make up the three lepton generations.
+Each generation is heavier than the one before.
+So muons are heavier than electrons and taus are havier than muons.
+Muons have a relatively long decay time, so they are relatively stable.
+This means they can pass through several meters of iron without being stopped.
+This is why the muon chambers must be very thick.
+The chambers do not stop the muons, they only slow them down by recording their positions.
 8. Shape

 #The physics of the different types of data